isomerpages/moe-sengkanggreenpri/_our-skgian-experience/Student Development/Character and Citizenship Education (CCE).md

 of values, develop social-emotional competencies and nurture citizenship dispositions.</p>
 <p></p>
-<p><strong>Social Studies<br></strong>The Social Studies&nbsp;curriculum
+<p><strong>Social Studies<br></strong>The Social Studies curriculum spans
-spans the primary and secondary levels, and helps students to grow in knowledge, develop skills and learn values through examining issues that are of concern to our society and the world in which we live.
-Through inquiry-based learning and authentic learning experiences, we hope to ignite students’ interest in real-world issues that concern them.&nbsp;</p>
+the primary and secondary levels, and helps students to grow in knowledge, develop skills and learn values through examining issues that are of concern to our society and the world in which we live.
+Through inquiry-based learning and authentic learning experiences, we hope to ignite students’ interest in real-world issues that concern them.</p>
 <p>The knowledge, skills and values gained from Social Studies, together
-with the citizenship dispositions that National Education is anchored on, will help students become citizens who&nbsp;are informed, concerned and participative.&nbsp;</p>
+with the citizenship dispositions that National Education is anchored on, will help students become citizens who are informed, concerned and participative.</p>
 <div class="isomer-image-wrapper">
 <img style="width:450px" height="auto" width="100%" alt="" src="/images/cce006.png">
 </div>